by John Anthony Castro, J.D., LL.M.

 The U.S. Tax Court has held that “the legislative purpose behind § 265 is to prevent taxpayers from reaping a double tax benefit by using deductions attributable to tax-exempt income to offset taxable income.”
 However, Congress did not require taxpayers to develop an extrasensory psychic ability to foresee the future and determine the extent to which a loan may or may not be forgiven.

-Section 265 was not intended to apply to future contingent events in order to retroactively deny the deductibility of expenses.
+Section 265 was not intended to apply to future contingent events in order to retroactively deny the deductibility of expenses; even if forgiveness occurs in the same year the expense was incurred.
 Such a reading contravenes the unambiguous language in the statute.

 And because the IRS’s interpretation of Section 265 could result in a requirement that debt discharged in bankruptcy or claimed as non-taxable by reason of insolvency pursuant to Section 108 give rise to an affirmative requirement to amend prior-year returns, which is beyond unreasonable, IRS Notice 2020-32 is invalid as a matter of law.